yadage/yadage-workflows/lhcb/rootexamples/dummy-fit/README.md

 `yadage-run workdir workflow.yml input.yml`

-See the plot at:
+The final plot is at:

-`eog workdir/fitdata/plot.png`
+`workdir/fitdata/plot.png`

 ## Run with Docker only